 Adaptability

 The IT landscape is constantly evolving.
-A willingness to learn new technologies and adapt to changing environments is essential for long-term success.
+A willingness to learn new technologies and trends, and adapt to changing environments is essential for long-term success.

 Attention to Detail